Ornamental dots. Two rows of three dots. The top row is a light blue. The bottom row is one light blue dot followed by two orange dots.

 Implementing mitigation for OT:ICEFALL requires:

-The Forescout Continuum Platform helps you achieve all of these steps without disrupting critical business processes or requiring operational downtime.
+The Forescout Platform helps you achieve all of these steps without disrupting critical business processes or requiring operational downtime.
 Forescout’s eyeInspect product has native monitoring capabilities for the protocols used by the affected devices and built-in detection for exploitation of OT:ICEFALL vulnerabilities.
 Customers should update to the latest eyeInspect release to make full use of our industrial threat library updated monthly, and ICS-specific IOC and CVEs.

 Commitment to the Cybersecurity Community